-- With the lifting of the suspensions on the company's fieldwork activities in March, the company hired approximately 100 local employees during the month for camp renovation, environmental testing, road upgrade and community relations work in the Mirador and Panantza-San Carlos Project areas. - On April 26, 2009, national elections were held in Ecuador with President Correa winning 52% of the vote, 24 points ahead of the next closest presidential candidate.
+- With the lifting of the suspensions on the company's fieldwork activities in March, the company hired approximately 100 local employees during the month for archeology, camp renovation, environmental testing, road upgrade and community relations work in the Mirador Project area, and expanded community relations work in the Panantza-San Carlos Project area. - On April 26, 2009, national elections were held in Ecuador with President Correa winning 52% of the vote, 24 points ahead of the next closest presidential candidate.
 As President Correa achieved greater than 40% of the presidential vote with a margin of victory greater than 10%, no run-off vote was necessary.
 Additionally, President Correa's Allianza Pais party ("APP") won 61 of the 124 seats within the country's new National Assembly, with the next closest party (P. Sociedad Patriotico ("PSP")) winning 22 seats.
-It is expected that the APP will obtain an absolute majority (of 63 or more) through strategic alliances with one or more of the other Ecuador political parties.
+It is expected that the APP would obtain an absolute majority (of 63 or more) through strategic alliances with one or more of the other Ecuador political parties.
 Note, the PSP are on record as endorsing mining in Ecuador.

-President Correa, and the elected National Assembly members and provincial / city officials will begin/began their 4-year terms of office on August 14, 2009 and August 4, 2009, respectively.
+President Correa, and the elected National Assembly members and provincial / city officials began their 4-year terms of office on August 14, 2009 and August 4, 2009, respectively.